 Have you tried turning the knob near the bottom of the toilet?
 This knob is also what you would turn if your toilet overflowed & you had to shut the water off.

 Open up the back of the toliet tank.
 There is a fluid master, mine is located in the left side of the water tank.
 There is a rod that extends to the bottom of the tank with a float attached to it.
-Move the float upward to the desired level.
-This is what cuts the water off when it reaches the desired level.

 Is the chain too short or long on the flusher handle?

 I can't seem to get mine to adjust.
 I try to use a screwdriver, but nothing.
 The problem started when they turned the water off for my entire building due to another unit needing repair.
 When I flushed the toilet the first time after that it made a loud noise and the I assume air or water pressure in the line caused the fill hose to dislodge completely!
 I was able to put that back where it belonged but can't seem to get the water level back in the bowl where it used to be.
-Any suggestions?

 I can flush the toilet, but the tank does not refill.
 I fill the tank with a bucket and it flushes, but does not refill.